Introducing The Hugo Distler Choir Berlin

 Stefan Schuck –

-As musical director of the Hugo Distler Choir, Stefan Schuck concerns himself not only with the quality of the program and the interpretation of the music.
+As musical director of the Hugo-Distler-Chor Berlin, Stefan Schuck concerns himself not only with the quality of the program and the interpretation of the music.
 He also involves himself in various ways in the complete choral experience, for example, with workshops on rhythm or sight-reading.

 He studied choral and orchestral directing under, among others, Professor Uwe Gronostay and Professor J. Starek.
 He was Assistant Conductor of the Berlin Philharmonic Choir and is Assistant Professor at the Berlin University of Arts.

 He has directed the Hugo Distler Choir since 1992 and also has been the Professor of Choral and Orchestral Conducting at the Rottenburg-Stuttgart College of Church Music since 1998.

 Martin Netter gives the singers the possibility to reach the highest limits of their capabilities.
 This takes place in individual and small group voice lessons.